Clinician scientists: critical for the evolution of healthcare

 A recognized international leader in pediatric allergy and asthma research, care and education, Becker’s primary research interest is the origins of allergy and asthma in early life.
 He credits the influence of Dr. Jack Bowman, for whom the Rh award is named, in his approach to his own research and practice.

 “Jack Bowman was the consummate clinician-scientist and I feel incredibly fortunate to have benefited from exposure to his approach to patient care and research,” says Becker.
 “I have had the pleasure and the luxury to work with exemplary clinicians, scientists and clinician-scientists.
 Those individuals were critical in helping me address the core question that has driven my research over the years: “What is it about our environment that has driven the epidemic of allergy and asthma over the past few decades?”

-On April 29, Becker will be presented with the award at the annual Rh Awards Ceremony, Lecture and Reception.
-At the same event, awards will be presented to recipients of the 2018 Terry G. Falconer Memorial Rh Institute Foundation Emerging Researcher Awards.
+Becker was presented with the award at the annual Rh Awards Ceremony, Lecture and Reception on April 29, 2019.
+At the same event, awards were presented to recipients of the 2018 Terry G. Falconer Memorial Rh Institute Foundation Emerging Researcher Awards.

 The 2018 recipients are:

 Qiuyan Yuan (civil engineering) focuses on the sustainable treatment of municipal solid waste through developing innovative resource recovery methods.
 She has produced valuable enzymes from food waste, water filtration media from crushed glass, biodegradable material from textile waste, and activated carbon from agricultural waste.
 Her research helps to divert waste from landfill and ease the burden on the environment, and promotes economic benefit for the waste treatment industry by generating revenue through the production of valuable products.